elliott-w/payload-plugin-switch-env/README.md

-This plugin only works with payload 3.0.0-beta
+This plugin only works with:

+- payload 3.0.0-beta
+- mongodb
+- any cloud storage adapter (does not support local file storage)

+&nbsp;

 # Why this plugin?